 Being a Software Testing Engineer, we often meet a situation where the requirements are not good enough to complete the flow of any process.

-Let me discuss a recent incident of my current project in which we are working on the last Sprint and we got a bug in notification module which was a requirement of the third last sprint.
+Let me discuss a recent incident of my current project in which we are working on the last Sprint and we got a bug in the notification module which was a requirement of the third last sprint.

-We have discussed an example of bad requirement; Let us now discuss how to handle bad requirements.
+We have discussed an example of a bad requirement; Let us now discuss how to handle bad requirements.
 The Software Development Life Cycle (SDLC) starts from requirement gathering and analysis of the requirements.

 After gathering requirements, the very first thing to be done is requirement analysis.
-Before freezing all the requirements, client’s requirements have to analyze whether these requirements are feasible or not.
+Before freezing all the requirements, the client’s requirements have to analyze whether these requirements are feasible or not.

 If a QA gets a bad requirement then an immediate call (voice or video) should be made to the client in presence of BA to raise the alarm for that bad requirement.

-Above discussion on requirements (Good or bad) come to the conclusion that before freezing requirements a complete analysis is mandatory both by BA and QA team.
+The above discussion on requirements (Good or bad) come to the conclusion that before freezing requirements a complete analysis is mandatory both by BA and QA team.